<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=172061883552505&amp;ev=PageView&amp;noscript=1">

 Superdesk CMS

 Superdesk’s superpower is its versatility — it lets you create and distribute content to any platform.
-It’s a popular open source headless CMS in newsrooms, since it is specifically designed for end-to-end news creation, production, curation, and distribution.
-Create the content once, and publish across all your channels.
+It’s a popular open-source headless CMS in newsrooms since it is specifically designed for end-to-end news creation, production, curation, and distribution.
+Create the content once, and publish it across all your channels.

 It also lets you work more efficiently, since it’s user-friendly and it provides flexible article templates.
 And it keeps every content piece organized, by allowing you to associate documents and attach non-text files to news items.